Log Shipping With dbatools - Part 2: Test Log Shipping Status

 The result is as follows:

-A good method to find any possible issues but you need to check multiple columns to find out if something is wrong.
+This a good method to find any possible issues but you need to check multiple columns to find out if something is wrong.

 Transaction Log Shipping Status Report

-By default SSMS has a report that shows the status of the log shipping.
+By default, SSMS has a report that shows the status of the log shipping.
 To open the report right-click on the server, go the “Reports”, Go the “Standard Reports” and click on “Transaction Log Shipping Status”.

 The result is an overview of each database with the status of that process: